benknoble/wiki-md/README.md

 A filetype- and syntax-agnostic wiki platform built on vanilla vim.
 Pairs well with markdown and universal ctags.

-wiki-md goal provides a platform or scaffold on which to build your unique wiki- and information-management system.
+wiki-md provides a platform or scaffold on which to build your unique wiki- and information-management system.

 ## What does it do?